Laura Sarah Dowdall

 Laura enjoys collaborative practice and interdisciplinary exchange, she has worked with community organisations, visual artists, accessible rights activists, care-workers, the deafblind community, performance artists, sound composers, scientists and dramaturges in her projects

 Her project Running Blind focuses on heightening personal awareness an perspective through the stimulus and hindering of our sensory and kinaesthetic environments.
 She was awarded the Artist in the Community Award managed by CREATE (Ireland) to work with the Anne Sullivan centre for DeafBlind in 2015, since then she continues her relationship and weekly class with the residents of this centre.

-In the recent 12 months, Laura has extended this project to investigate new forms of experiencing dance through haptic communication, audio description and sensory technologies.
-She was awarded the Dance Ireland 2016 Tyrone Guthrie centre residency award to facilitate this research and developed a new work with a Blind artist and accessibility activist, Walei Sabre (New York) and dancer Janie Doherty, that explores how to be accessible
+Since 2016, Laura has extended this project to investigate new forms of experiencing dance through haptic communication, audio description and sensory technologies.
+She was awarded the Dance Ireland 2016 Tyrone Guthrie centre residency award to facilitate this research and developed a new work with a Blind artist and accessibility activist, Walei Sabre (New York) and dancer Janie Doherty, that explores how to be accessible integrated performance.

 While in residence at Rua Red Laura is facilitating the next stages of this project through a programme of creative lab sessions with participants who are blind, integrated workshops with participants of mixed vision and the further development of her research towards the creation of an accessible dance performance.

 The artistic intention of her Residency research is to extend the notion of dance beyond the central stimulus of the eyes and to make dance and its performance accessible and meaningful to mixed ability audiences in particular those without vision.
 She intends to do this through heightened sensory experience, haptic touch, immersive sound and creative use of audio description in performance environments.